 These access obstacles for affordable housing make it almost impossible for these men to transform to self-sufficiency.
 Also, other than the Tampa Hillsborough Homeless Initiative’s Housing First model with its resources focus on chronically homeless – veterans, disabled, chemically dependent and those with behavioral health issues, there has been a steady decline in government agency and/or charity organization assistance available for nonmilitary, single homeless men with scarce, viable options on the horizon.

-To help meet this critical community bridge housing gap, Hyde Park United Methodist Church (HPUMC), the Portico, Love INC (In the Name of Christ) of Metro Tampa, and Tampa landlord / member of HPUMC, Second Half Properties, Inc. formed Love INC of Metro Tampa, Inc. d.b.a.
-Portico Workforce Housing Solutions in July, 2016.
-Second Half Properties provided at their cost a centrally located 3-bedroom house located at 2924 E MLK Jr. with a washer and dryer for the Initiative, and separate rooms available for rent for $260/month with a $100 deposit.
+July 2016: To help meet this critical community bridge (six + months) housing gap, in July 2016, Hyde Park United Methodist Church (HPUMC), the Portico, Love INC (in the Name of Christ) of Metro Tampa (Love INC), and Tampa landlord / member of HPUMC, Second Half Properties, Inc. launched Love INC of Metro Tamp INC, dba Portico Workforce Housing Solutions.
+Second Half Properties provided at their cost a centrally located 3-bedroom house located at 2924 E MLK Jr. with a washer and dryer for the Initiative, and separate rooms available for rent for $300/month with a $100 deposit.

-Since July 2016 we have offered our housing option, designed to last from six to twelve months, to seven men, to bridge them from being homeless to permanent housing.
+Outcomes to date: 36% success rate!
+Since July 2016 we have enrolled 22 vetted, qualified men in our six-month housing program and eight have bridged from homeless to permanent housing.
 “Dave”, our first tenant transitioned to his own studio apartment in December, 2016 and is now completely self-sufficient.
-One current resident has transitioned from temporary labor to full time employment with medical benefits.
-Another is employed as an electrician and studying to get his journeyman’s license.
-As of April, 2017, all three current residents are on plan and doing great.
+One resident transitioned from temporary labor to full time employment with benefits.
+Another is employed as an electrician and getting his journeyman’s license.

-With an extensive waiting list of men seeking the same opportunity, we need resources to expand the program.
+Your help: we have an extensive list of men seeking the same opportunity.
+Therefore, we need resources to expand the program.
 If our program; affordable bridge housing with accountability, is what you seek in a nonprofit undertaking, please consider joining our faith journey by investing in our Initiative allowing us to buy another house.
-We already have $20,000 on deposit and need another $50,000 to buy another house.
+We have $70,000 on deposit to invest in transforming more lives!
 Help us assist qualified, motivated, employed men who are serious about restoring their dignity and improving our community.